Top 10 Street names found in Italy. How many did you know? ouritalianjourney.com

 The 10 Top Street Names Continue With…

-Our Second Half Continues…
+Our Second Half of 10 Top Street Names Continues…

 Also, there are 3,292 Giacomo Matteotti signs to be found in Italy.
 Almost anywhere you go in Italy, you will find a street named for this socialist politician.
+Of all the names on this list, Giacomo Matteotti’s may be the most sobering.
+Born in 1885 in Fratta Polesine, in the province of Rovigo in the Veneto, Matteotti was a Socialist politician and one of the loudest, most fearless voices against Mussolini’s rising Fascist regime.

 photo credit: Wikimedia Commons